 The ELEC-TRAK tractor is equipped with a disc-type brake fixed on the transaxle.
 This brake is used for normal stopping as well as a parking brake.
 To apply the parking brake, it is necessary to fully depress the brake pedal and pick up on the rear of the parking brake lever until it engages the forward edge of the foot rest.
 When foot pressure is released the brake pedal should remain in its depressed position.
-The parking brake is released by reapplying pressure on the brake pedal and moving the rear end of the parking brake lever downward to its stop (see Figure 7).
+The parking brake is released by reapplying pressure on the brake pedal and moving the rear end of the parking brake lever downward to its stop (See Figure 7).

 The brake pedal also activates a switch which shuts off the drive motor circuit when the pedal is fully depressed.
 The tractor control is inoperative with the parking brake set.
-To restore drive motor power, fully release the brake pedal and then start by returning the speed control to neutral and then moving it forward.
+To restore drive motor power, fully release the brake pedal and then start by again pressing down on the pedal.